Market (economics): Market failure

 Around the 1970s the study of market failures came into focus with the study of information asymmetry.
 In particular, three authors emerged from this period: Akerlof, Spence and Stiglitz.
 Akerlof considered the problem of bad quality cars driving good quality cars out of the market in his classic "The Market for Lemons" (1970) because of the presence of asymmetrical information between buyers and sellers.
-Michael Spence explained that signaling was fundamental in the labour market since employers can't know beforehand which candidate is the most productive, a college degree becomes a signaling device that a firm uses to select new personnel.
+Michael Spence explained that signaling was fundamental in the labour market since employers cannot know beforehand which candidate is the most productive, a college degree becomes a signaling device that a firm uses to select new personnel.
 Stiglitz provided some general conditions under which market equilibrium is not efficient: presence of externalities, imperfect information and incomplete markets.

 State interference

+György Lukács, a founder of Western Marxism wrote about the essence of commodity-structure:.

+Human labour is abstracted and incorporated in commodities: